Atorvastatin: Benefits, Uses, Dosage, Side Effects, and Complete Guide

 Cholesterol Explained Simply

-Your body needs cholesterol to build cells and hormones.
-But too much of it — especially the “bad” kind — can stick to artery walls.
-Over time, that buildup narrows arteries and increases the risk of heart problems.
+Your body needs cholesterol to build cells and hormones..
+Too much of it especially the bad kind can stick to artery walls.
+Over time that buildup narrows arteries.
+Increases the risk of heart problems.

 Blocking Cholesterol Production

 Atorvastatin works in the liver.
 It blocks the enzyme that produces cholesterol.
-When production decreases, the liver pulls more cholesterol out of the bloodstream.
-The result?
-Lower overall cholesterol levels.
+When production decreases the liver pulls cholesterol out of the bloodstream.
+The result is overall cholesterol levels.

 LDL vs HDL Difference